 Damp within a property can be first identified in a number of ways such as by the owner, by a contractor prior to other works or by an RICS surveyor as part of the sale process.
-I am able to undertake surveys in any situation where damp has been identified and a clear unbiased solution is required.
+We are able to undertake surveys in any situation where damp has been identified and a clear unbiased solution is required.

-In the case of a sales based survey, an RICS surveyor undertakes a survey on a property as part of that process, he will use a damp meter to get an overview of any raised moisture levels within the property.
-If they are found then he will almost certainly request a damp survey.
-If you are getting a mortgage on the property then it will be a requirement that you use a surveyor that has been authorised by the Property Care Association.
+In the case of a sales based survey, an RICS or RPSA surveyor undertakes a survey on a property as part of that process, using a damp meter to get an overview of any raised moisture levels within the property.
+If raised readings are noted then he may request a damp survey.
+If you are getting a mortgage on the property then it will be a requirement that you use a surveyor, such as Tennyson Surveying, that has been authorised by the Property Care Association.

 It may well be that the problem is not a major cause for concern and that it will be easily rectified at minimal cost, however, if a more serious issue is found then we will seek to minimise disruption and cost and to give a schedule of works, if required, that will mean that all the contractor quotes that are sought will be quoting for the same works.
 This means that a clearer decision can be made based on a set scheme of works, rather than trying to identify what each company is trying to achieve and at what cost.

-With many years experience within the industry I am able to offer surveys based on an expert view, not based on profit margins or poor diagnosis.
+With many years experience within the industry we are able to offer surveys based on an expert view, not based on profit margins or poor diagnosis.
 This means that, whilst the survey is an upfront cost, the savings that can be made on the works will more than cover the cost of the report in most cases.

 I aim to undertake any survey as quickly as possible and then return the report within 24-48 hours.
 This minimises the inevitable stresses and strains associated with this kind of issue and we are available to talk after the event should the need arise.